 Insureon helps podiatrists find insurance that matches your unique risks.

 Get free expert advice and peace of mind knowing you have the right property and liability coverage for your small business.

-These policies provide coverage for the most common risks of podiatry.
+These insurance policies cover the most common risks of podiatry services.

-A business owner’s policy bundles commercial property and general liability insurance in one plan.
-A BOP is usually the most cost-effective type of commercial insurance for podiatrists.
+A BOP bundles commercial property insurance and general liability coverage in one plan.
+It's usually the most cost-effective type of commercial insurance for podiatrists.

 Most states require workers' comp for foot care clinics that have employees.
 It also protects sole proprietors from work injury costs that health insurance might deny.

 A professional liability policy protects podiatrists and foot health practitioners from legal expenses related to their business decisions.
 It's sometimes called malpractice insurance.